 InfoReady Quick Start Guide for Applying to Opportunities

-- On the details page, click the “My Application” button to the right to start or resume the application.
+- On the details page, click the Apply button to the right and then follow the Penn State Login to start the application.

-NOTE: If someone will be submitting the proposal for you (i.e., your college research administrative staff) you must add them as a Proxy in your user profile prior to submission.
+NOTE: If someone will be submitting the proposal for you (i.e., your college research administrative staff) you must add them as Proxy in your user profile.
 See the instructions below.

 - Complete the application forms and upload the documents required by the Call for Proposals.
 The application is saved as you go.
 You will be prompted to resume the next time you log in.